cocos/cocos-docs/en/advanced-topics/oc-reflection.md

 Other types are not supported at the moment.

-If you're not familiar with how to add Objective-C files to your project, you can refer to the  [Native Platform Development Guide](native-secondary-development.md)。
+If you're not familiar with how to add Objective-C files to your project, you can refer to the  [Native Platform Secondary Development Guide](native-secondary-development.md)。

-## Call JavaScript in Objective-C
+## Calling JavaScript in Objective-C

 In a Cocos Creator native project, we can also execute JavaScript code in C++ or Objective-C using the `evalString` method.